Skip to main content

 • Program Official (PO): The PO is responsible for the programmatic, scientific, and/or technical aspects of assigned applications and grants.
 The PO coordinates with grants management on post-award administration.

-The PD/PI is the core member of the grantee team responsible for ensuring compliance with the financial and administrative aspects of the award.
-The PD/PI work closely within the grantee organization to create and maintain necessary documentation, such as technical and administrative reports, preparing justifications, appropriately acknowledging federal support of research findings in publications, announcements, news programs, and other media, and ensuring compliance with other federal and organizational requirements.
+The PD/PI is the core member of the award recipient team responsible for ensuring compliance with the financial and administrative aspects of the award.
+The PD/PI work closely within the award recipient organization to create and maintain necessary documentation, such as technical and administrative reports, preparing justifications, appropriately acknowledging federal support of research findings in publications, announcements, news programs, and other media, and ensuring compliance with other federal and organizational requirements.

 NIH encourages the PD/PI to maintain contact with the NIH program officer with respect to the scientific aspects of the project and the grants management officer concerning the business and administrative aspects of the award.